gems-project/data-entry-template/README.md

 ## Data Entry Template

-The **`Data Entry Template.xlsx`** workbook standardizes data collection across livestock experiments focused on methane emissions and related traits.
+The **Data Entry Template** workbook standardizes data collection across livestock experiments focused on methane emissions and related traits.
 Each workbook corresponds to **one study**.
-Contributors work in a shared online copy via Microsoft Teams / SharePoint (see [`GEMS-roll-out-memo.md`](GEMS-roll-out-memo.md) for onboarding details).
+The workbook is distributed to contributors as a shared online copy via Microsoft Teams / SharePoint (not stored in this repository).
+See [`GEMS-roll-out-memo.md`](GEMS-roll-out-memo.md) for onboarding details.

 ### Workbook sheets